Trifoia/litmos-sdk/README.md

 ## Object Key Order
 When sending requests via XML, the order of object in the XML document _does_ matter in some cases.
 This should be kept in mind if encountering bugs despite the presence of all required fields

+## More results than expected
+According to the API documentation, the maximum number of results that can be returned in a single request is 1000.
+However, sometimes the API will actually return slightly more than 1000 results, which can lead to problems if unexpected